image description

 2. Start exploring careers by industry by expanding the list.
 This information gives a quick idea of the types of jobs qualified people can do and some of the most popular courses

-3. Click the red View courses button next to the industry sub-category you are interested in – be patient, the website can take a little while to load the list
+3. Click the red View Courses button next to the industry sub-category you are interested in – be patient, the website can take a little while to load the list

 4. When the list is loaded take a moment to add a location filter so that you are just seeing courses that are in your area